 - 24. Article 100(2) of the Code permits a party or bloc, under some circumstances, to cancel the registration of a candidate.
 In the translated Code, it appears that the candidate's registration could be cancelled after he/she is elected.
 This provision is inconsistent with Paragraph 7.9 of the 1990 OSCE Copenhagen Document.
 The Venice Commission has also been critical of legal provisions that establish what is known as the "imperative mandate".
 The Venice Commission and OSCE/ODIHR recommend that this provision be removed from the Code. - 25.
 Article 100 provides that candidates may withdraw from a parliamentary election and that nominating parties can cancel their decision to nominate a candidate to a parliamentary election up to two days before election day.
 Article 84(4) provides that presidential candidates can withdraw as late as 12:00 of the day before election day.
-These deadlines are too short, as no amendment to ballots should be made by hand due to the possibility of human error or abuse.
+Unless the withdrawal of candidacy is linked to exceptional circunstances (such as health conditions), no amendment to ballots should be made by hand due to the possibility of human error or abuse.
 As recommended in the previous Joint Opinion, the Venice Commission and OSCE/ODIHR recommend that a more realistic deadline be set, one which expires before the ballots have been printed.
 Additionally, there should be a formal process for candidate withdrawal for all types of elections that clearly specifies what actions, including election commission decisions, must be taken for the withdrawal to be effective.
 Circumstances for withdrawing candidacy should be clearly and exhaustively stipulated in the law.